-The ASX Clear Operating Rules and Procedures are supplemented with explanatory material, published on the ASX public website and the ASX restricted participant website, to support participants' (and prospective participants') understanding of the risks they face through participation in the system.
-Publicly available material includes high-level descriptions of ASX Clear's risk management framework, the Standard Portfolio Analysis of Risk (SPAN) and Cash Market Margining (CMM) margining methodologies, business continuity arrangements and the Default Management Framework (DMF).
-Participants have access to additional manuals, reports and explanatory notes covering such topics as the application process for new participants, compliance, technical and operational details, counterparty risk assessment and fees.
+The ASX Clear Operating Rules and Procedures are published on the ASX public website and the ASX restricted participant website, and are supplemented with explanatory material, to support participants' (and prospective participants') understanding of the risks they face through participation in the system.
+In addition to the Operating Rules and Procedures, publicly available material includes high-level descriptions of ASX Clear's risk management framework, the cash market margining (CMM) and Standard Portfolio Analysis of Risk (SPAN) margining methodologies, business continuity arrangements and the Default Management Framework (DMF).
+Participants have access to additional manuals, reports and explanatory notes covering such topics as the application process for new participants, compliance, technical and operational details, counterparty risk assessment, and fees.

 There is a clear process for changing ASX Clear's Operating Rules and Procedures.
 Proposed rule changes may be submitted informally to ASIC.
 In consultation with the Bank, ASIC will consider the changes and advise ASX of any regulatory concerns.
-Once such concerns are satisfactorily addressed, ASIC will invite formal submission of the proposed changes to ASIC, which triggers a 28-day 'disallowance' period (referred to above), during which the Minister may choose to disallow the changes.
+Once such concerns are satisfactorily addressed, ASIC will invite formal submission of the proposed changes, which triggers a 28-day 'disallowance' period (referred to above), during which the Minister may choose to disallow the changes.
 The Minister considers a number of factors, including whether the proposed changes are consistent with the public interest.
-To assist the Minister in this process, ASIC provides detailed advice to the Minister, incorporating the views of the Bank as appropriate.
+To assist the Minister in this process, ASIC provides detailed advice, incorporating the views of the Bank as appropriate.
 If changes to the Operating Rules are not disallowed by the Minister, they are notified to participants via the ASX website.